 Enjoy dinner at Le Grill de l’Hotel de Paris and head to Jimmy’z after to continue the evening.
 Monte Carlo, which plays host to the Monaco Grand Prix every May, is also known for the Casino de Monte-Carlo, the Monte-Carlo Beach Club, and the Monte Carlo Ballet.

 In the Old Town, also referred to as Monaco-Ville, locals frequent the Place d’Armes central market square each morning.
 From there, take the Rampe Majeure steps to the Palace Square and watch the Changing of the Guard any day of the week at 11:55 a.m.
 Visit the cliffside Oceanographic Museum, which was built by Prince Albert I in 1910 and managed by Jacques Cousteau.

 Well-known as the place where Brigitte Bardot was discovered, cafes and bistros line the quay of Saint-Tropez and celebrities carouse at champagne spray parties in the private clubs of Pampelonne Beach.
 Sénéquier is suggested for breakfast while Le Club 55 is popular for lunch, and those in-the-know frequent Joseph’s for dinner.
 Other hot spots include Les Caves du Roy, Club Les Palmier, Nikki Beach and Chef Alain Ducasse’s Rivea, which serves Mediterranean cuisine.

 Vieille Ville is home to authentic French restaurants as well as the Cours Saleya fruit and flower market.
-In addition to the annual 10-day International Polo Cup, Saint-Tropez also presents Le Voiles de Saint-Tropez in early autumn, when sail boat and yacht racers battle to win the 16 meter Classic Division for the Rolex Trophy.
+In addition to the annual 10-day International Polo Cup, Saint-Tropez also presents Le Voiles de Saint-Tropez in early autumn, when yacht captains and crews battle to win the 16-metre Classic Division for the Rolex Trophy.